Blue yodeling: Yodeling in the United States

 Yodeling seems to be an Alpine tradition in Europe.
 However, it became popular in large cities such as Vienna from around 1830 as an entertainment interlude in the Viennese suburban theaters and Singspielhalles and was only subsequently brought to the countryside by guest artists.
-Various immigrant groups also brought it to the USA as a seemingly traditional means of identification.
+Various immigrant groups also brought it to the United States as a seemingly traditional means of identification.
 The first encounter with Anglo-American musical styles is said to have taken place in the early 19th century, when British and Irish settlers met German-speaking immigrants in the foothills of the Appalachian Mountains.
 In Emma Bell Miles' (1879–1919) 1905 collection of essays The Spirit of the Mountains, in which she describes life in the Southern Appalachians, yodeling is mentioned in several places, such as in the description of the difference between men and women:: “His first songs are yodels.
 Then he learns dance tunes, and songs of hunting and fighting and drinking, …

 Triggered by successful guest performances by Austrian and Swiss artists who called themselves "Tyrolese Minstrels" or "Alpine Minstrels", for example, a steady rise in popularity can be traced from the 1830s onwards.
 Yodeling performances were often advertised as a special curiosity.
 Tom Christian, known as the "Yodeling Minstrel", first appeared in public around 1847; the first recordings of a yodeler were made by L.W.
 Lipp in 1892.
 In 1905, the Swiss tenor Arnold Inauen made the first commercial recordings for Columbia Records, albeit still in the Alpine style.

 At the same time, a yodeling style developed in the environment of roving Minstrel and Vaudeville shows, which was particularly supported by African Americans and was strongly influenced by elements of the Blues, especially the so-called Delta Blues and the Jazz predecessor Ragtime.
 Outstanding representatives were Monroe Tabor ("The Yodeling Bell Boy"), Beulah Henderson ("America's Only Colored Lady Yodeler") or Charles Anderson ("The Yodeler Blues Singer").
 In fundamental research, historians Lynn Abbott and Doug Seroff have proven the influence of African-American artists and traditions in this area.
 This influence is said to lie, among other things, in typical inarticulate calls with simultaneous breaking of the voice, the field hollers, from which the so-called "black falsetto" has developed.
 The term falsetto refers to the falsetto voice.
-The Texan country traditionalist and passionate yodeller Don Walser later released his Dixie Blues paid homage to this legacy.
+The Texan country traditionalist and passionate yodeller Don Walser later released his "Dixie Blues" paid homage to this legacy.

 The "blue yodel syntax", the combination of blues and yodeling, first appeared in 1923 in the song of the same name composed by Clarence Williams, which was first recorded by Williams' wife Eva Taylor together with Sara Martin, and later in the same year by Bessie Smith.
 The lyrics read, among other things "I’m gonna yodel my blues away".
 However, yodeling is only hinted at in both recordings.